greenkeeperio/greenkeeper-postpublish/README.md

 npm install greenkeeper-postpublish --global
 ```

+If you run `greenkeeper-postpublish` in a directory with a `package.json` it will
+parse it and use its `name` and `version`.

-After that you have to specify the `--pkgname` and `--pkgversion` parameters:
+You can also specify the `--pkgname` and `--pkgversion` parameters instead:

 ```
 greenkeeper-postpublish --pkgname mypackage --pkgversion 4.2.0